Discrete optimal transport is a strong audio adversarial attack: Analysis and Evaluation

 Comparing columns (2019$_{OT}$) and (2019$_{OT}^{FT}$) in Table~\ref{tab:2} (equivalently, columns AASIST$_{2019}$ and AASIST$_{2019}^{FT}$ in Table~\ref{tab:1}), we see that OT$_2$ attacks are easily detected after fine-tuning.
 The EER for A18$_5$ remained largely unchanged.

-For AASIST$_5$, which suffers from a strong A18 attack (and also from A19, though here we focus on adversarial attacks), we fine-tuned using a subset of A18$_5$ data from the ASVspoof5 evaluation set (12,000 of 27,000 recordings, with the remainder reserved for evaluation) and included OT$_2$ training data used for fine-tuning AASIST$_{2019}$.
+For AASIST$_5$, which suffers from a strong A18 attack (and also from A19, though here we focus on adversarial attacks), we fine-tuned using a subset of A18$_5$ data from the ASVspoof5 evaluation set (12,000 of 27,000 recordings to keep the proportion of classes, with the remainder reserved for evaluation) and included OT$_2$ training data used for fine-tuning AASIST$_{2019}$.

 The comparison between AASIST$_5$ and AASIST$_5^{FT}$ (Table~\ref{tab:1}) shows that A18$_5$ becomes well detected after fine-tuning.
 However, the OT$_2$ attack still maintains a high EER.